An 11-Year-Old Arizona Girl Thwarted A Kidnapping By Demanding A ‘Code Word’, Scaring Off Kidnapper

 Phoenix police are looking for a white man who is possibly in his 40s, with a short beard, driving a white SUV, possibly a Ford Explorer.

 This is not the first time in recent months that a young girl has thwarted a would-be kidnapper through quick thinking.
-In August, as The Washington Post reported at the time, a Michigan man attempted to kidnap four girls outside of a convenience store, but they screamed, hit, punched and kicked the man until he gave up and sped away.
+In August, as The Detroit Free Press reported at the time, a Michigan man attempted to kidnap four girls outside of a convenience store, but they screamed, hit, punched and kicked the man until he gave up and sped away.